mikedane/giraffeacademy.com/content/web-development/javascript/14-trigger-events.md

 ---
 date: 2017-10-22T11:23:34-04:00
 title: "Trigger Events"
-seo_title: "Trigger Events | Javascript | Giraffe Academy"
+seo_title: "Trigger Events | Javascript | Mike Dane"
 subheader:
      greeting: Javascript - Program the Web
      description: This course covers the basics of programming in Javascript.
 Work your way through the videos and we'll teach you everything you need to know to make your website more responsive!